-Fondling

-Incest

-Rape

-Sodomy

-Statutory Rape
+“Fondling” means the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.

+“Incest” means sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

+“Rape” means the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes the rape of both males and females.

+“Sodomy” means oral or anal sexual intercourse with another person, forcibly, and/or against that person’s will (non-consensually) or not forcibly or against the person’s will (non-consensually) in instances where the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

+“Statutory Rape” means sexual intercourse with a person who is under the statutory age of consent in the state of Florida, which is 18.

-Under this definition of sexual assault, which is mandated by federal Title IX regulations, it is possible that a similar act may be classified as one or more variants of sexual assault, or different variants, depending on the sex or gender of Complainant or Respondent.
+Under this definition of Sexual Assault, which is mandated by federal Title IX regulations, it is possible that a similar act may be classified as one or more variants of sexual assault, or different variants, depending on the sex or gender of Complainant or Respondent.
 For example, under these definitions, oral sex without consent on a vagina would be “rape,” but oral sex without consent on a penis would be “sodomy.”
 The University will not discriminate on the basis of sex or gender in grievance processes or in disciplinary sanctions in such cases.
 The University will apply the same proceedings and same range of disciplinary sanctions regardless of sex or gender.

 "Sexual intercourse" means penetration (anal, oral or vaginal) by a penis, tongue, finger, or by any other object.

-“Sodomy” is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

 “Stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (a) fear for his or her safety or the safety of others; or (b) suffer substantial emotional distress.

-“Statutory Rape” is non-forcible sexual intercourse with a person who is under the statutory age of consent There is no force or coercion used in statutory rape; the act is not an attack.

-“Supportive Measures” mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to Complainant or the Respondent before or after the filing of a Formal Complaint, or where no Formal Complaint has been filed.
+“Supportive Measures,” sometimes referred to as “protective measures,” are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to Complainant or the Respondent before or after the filing of a Formal Complaint, or where no Formal Complaint has been filed.
 Such measures are designed to restore or preserve equal access to the University’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University’s educational environment, or deter Sexual Misconduct.
 Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

+“University Community” refers to any person who is a student; University employee; University official; any other person employed or contracted with the University; any other individual interacting with the University.

 “Voyeurism” means to trespass, spy, eavesdrop, or otherwise invade the privacy of another for the purpose of personal sexual arousal.

 PROHIBITION AGAINST SEXUAL MISCONDUCT